On Subvarieties of Abelian Varieties with degenerate Gauss mapping

-{\bf Lemma 2}. {\it There exists a Zariki dense open subset $U$ of the set of regular points of $\tilde S$ of $\tilde Y$, such that for regular points $y$ of $Y$ in $q^{-1}(U)$ there exists a canonical exact sequence of vectorspaces }
+{\bf Lemma 2}. {\it There exists a Zariski dense open subset $U$ of the set of regular points of $\tilde S$ of $\tilde Y$, such that for regular points $y$ of $Y$ in $q^{-1}(U)$ there exists a canonical exact sequence of vectorspaces }